vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Sunday` ⚡⚡⚡
+Have an amazing `Monday` ⚡⚡⚡

-Did you know Today on `27th September`
+Did you know Today on `28th September`
 ```
-“Typhoon Vera battered the Japanese island of Honshu, killing almost 5,000 people.”
-(Year: 1959)
+“A German-Soviet agreement divided Poland between Nazi Germany and the USSR.”
+(Year: 1939)
 ```